-When he first arrived from Pittsburgh, John Horbach outfitted wagon trains headed west.
-He would eventually become one of the wealthiest citizens in Omaha and even served on the city council.
-In 1894 he constructed his namesake building at 12th and Harney for a cost of $14,000.
-The four story building with its cast iron front was designed by Louis Mendelssohn.
-Originally the home of a tack supply business the building has seen a number of businesses over the years including a manufacturer of syrups, molasses, jellies, preserves, starch and grocery sundries, a millinery, wallpaper company, mannequin company and bookstore.
-More recently it was the longtime home to Driscoll Leather Company and Peerless Equipment Company.
+Originally home to a tack supply business, the building has seen a number of businesses over the years, including a manufacturer of syrups, molasses, jellies, preserves, starch, and grocery sundries, as well as a millinery, wallpaper company, mannequin company, and bookstore.
+More recently, it was the longtime home of the Driscoll Leather Company and Peerless Equipment Company.

 1946 Durham Museum photo when the building served as the longtime home to Driscoll Leather.
 The basement would later become Dubliner Pub.

-When the building was put up for sale in 1978, Paul McGill bought it and had it listed as an Omaha Landmark a year later in addition to having it listed on the National Register of Historic Places.
-He converted the basement which had been used for coal intake and storage into Horbach’s Pub.
-Described as having an old-time speakeasy setting, the pub offered five brews on tap, free sandwiches and buggy rides for its grand opening.
+When the building was put up for sale in 1978, Paul McGill bought it and had it listed as an Omaha Landmark a year later, in addition to having it placed on the National Register of Historic Places.
+He converted the basement, which had been used for coal intake and storage, into Horbach’s Pub.
+Described as having an old-time speakeasy setting, the pub offered five brews on tap, free sandwiches, and buggy rides for its grand opening.

 1964 Durham Museum photo looking southeast from 13th and Harney.
 The future site of Dubliner is in the middle to the left of the white building.